cavo789/blog/blog/2024/07/10/outlook-save-to-pdf/index.md

 ## Prerequisites

-You should have Microsoft Office on your hard disk and you need to have Outlook and Winword installed.
+You should have Microsoft Office on your hard disk and you need to have Outlook and Word installed.

 The macro will not work with Office online.